lizzie-g-2024/Quarter-4-Project/README.md

 Day 15 (May 14): Finished Classification Accuracy and continued with Precision and Recall
 Day 16 (May 15): Finished Classification and am on Regularization:Sparcity, L1 Regularization
 Day 17 (May 16): Finished Regularization: Sparcity and am on Neural Networks, Structure
+Day 18 (May 17): Finished Neural Networks and Training Neural Networks.
+I am on Multi-Class Neural Networks, One vs All.